Lee Botts: Awards and recognition

 In 1987 Botts was honored by the United Nations Environmental Program for making a difference for the global environment and has received awards from the USEPA and numerous local, regional and national environmental organizations and agencies.
 In 2002 the 1,400-member national Clean Water Network named her as one of the 30 persons who had made the most difference under the pioneering federal 1972 Clean Water Act.
 Until 2010 she represented environmental interests on the Indiana Water Pollution Control Board.
 Most recently she was named one of 60 fellows for the Purpose Prize Institute from 1,000 persons nominated nationally, a program of the John Templeton Foundation that recognizes persons who make a difference in their communities after the age of 60.
 In 2009 she was among the first inductees into the newly created Indiana Conservation Hall of Fame in Indianapolis.

 In 2008 more than 200 colleagues, family and friends gathered in downtown Chicago for an 80th birthday celebration event to benefit the Alliance for the Great Lakes.
+The Alliance has created an endowment fund in her honor.